SDRlab 122-16 Standard Kit

 • Open-source software code

-• Free online apps (oscilloscope & signal generator, spectrum, logic analyzer, SDR)
+• Free web apps (oscilloscope & signal generator, spectrum, logic analyzer, SDR, VNA)

-• Can be controlled remotely using LabVIEW, MATLAB, Python, or Scilab
+• Can be controlled remotely using C, LabVIEW, MATLAB, Python, or Scilab

 • Can be programmed to meet custom needs